.... several million Christians around the globe are committed to this goal of restoring New Testament faith and practice.

 A brief note about Churches of Christ in America and Australia - from the Appendix, Renewal Through Restoration (2021) 191-199.

-An ancient faith today
+An ancient faith for today

 Churches of Christ are part of a global movement seeking to restore the faith, practices, and ethos of the first Christians.
 Churches in this movement tend to avoid ecclesiastical hierarchies and prefer to be part of a fellowship of self-governing congregations ideally led by local elders.
 We eschew denominationalism.
 We yearn for a pre-denominational church and want to be Christians only – without claiming to be the only Christians.

-Our directory lists around 80 such congregations gathered around Australia – and we pray for more.
+Our Directory lists around 80 such congregations gathered around Australia – and we pray for more.
 There are tens of thousands of similar congregations globally.
 Whilst there are links among congregations, Christians, ministries, schools, and universities established collaboratively, there isn’t an overall governing denominational hierarchy.
 Instead, each Christian and each congregation is responsible for growing in maturity through the grace and knowledge of Christ (2 Peter 3:18).

 While we can’t speak for everyone, one characteristic is that these churches tend to do Bible things in Bible ways and call them by Bible names.
 That’s why many of the congregations in this movement are called “Churches of Christ” – a description used by first century disciples to highlight that their churches belong to Jesus Christ (Romans 16:16).